 High refresh rate screens are becoming quite popular these days, whether for computer monitors, tablets, laptops, or even smartphones.
 Some models can even get all the way up to 360hz, but there is an argument about whether these increasingly higher refresh rates benefit the end user.

-The short answer is yes, you will notice an improved experience between each refresh rate.
-But, what exactly is a refresh rate?
+The short answer is yes, and you will notice an improved experience between each refresh rate.
+But what exactly is a refresh rate?

 A refresh rate is how many times a screen can refresh the image on screen per second.